-How our audit addressed the key audit matter nancial nents) We evaluated management's overall impairment testing process, including the process for identifyin indicators for impairment, preparation of impairment testing models as well as their review and approve Our evaluation covered the design of controls over the process. mpany The significant assumptions assessed per case included the revenue growth rates including the perpetuit growth rate for the Goodwill impairment model, EBITDA margins (on NGR) and discount rates. rder to ed im- We discussed extensively with management, the suitability of the impairment model and reasonablenes of the significant assumptions and, with the support of our valuation specialists, we performed the followin procedures: sets for mount g cash Compared the significant assumptions to external market/trends and industry data and assumption made in the prior year.
-Tested the mathematical accuracy of the cash flow models and agreeing relevant data to approve business plans. d video on the Assessed the reliability of management's forecast through a review of actual performance against previous forecasts.
-Assessed the sensitivity of impairment tests to changes in significant assumptions Evaluated the appropriateness of the impairment models used by management and the appropriateness of the discount rates utilised. angible From the aforementioned audit procedures, we found that management's assumptions and estimates ar within a reasonable range. s value ets use the re- In addition, we have confirmed the appropriateness of the relevant disclosures in the financial statement with the requirements of relevant accounting standards. udgets unt ex- ons on nptions
+Key audit matter How our audit addressed the key audit matter Impairment assessment of investments in subsidiaries (Note 2.2 Important accounting decisions estimations and assumptions and Note 11 Investment in subsidiaries) (Separate Financial Statements) We evaluated management's overall impairment testing process, including the process for identifying indicators for impairment, preparation of impairment testing models as well as their review and approval.
+Our evaluation covered the design of controls over the process.
+As at 31 December 2022 the Company had investments in subsidiaries of € 575.4mln.
+These investments are accounted for at cost adjusted for accumulated impairment losses.
+They are tested for impairment when indications exist that their carrying value may not be recoverable.
+The recoverable amount of the investments in subsidiaries is determined on value in use calculations, which requires the use of assumptions.
+The calculations use cash flow projections based on financial budgets approved by management covering a period of five years and the terminal value cash flows.
+The significant assumptions assessed per case included the revenue growth rates including the perpetuity growth rate, EBITDA margins (on NGR) and discount rates.
+We discussed extensively with management, the suitability of the impairment model and reasonableness of the significant assumptions and, with the support of our valuation specialists, we performed the following procedures: Compared the significant assumptions to external market/trends and industry data and assumptions made in the prior year.
+This is a key audit matter for our audit given that management, in determining the recoverable amount exercised judgement in calculating the future cash flows, (e.g. expectations on market development, and discount rates applied to future cash flow forecast.)
+Tested the mathematical accuracy of the cash flow models and agreed relevant data to approved business plans.
+Assessed the reliability of management's forecast through a review of actual performance against previous forecasts.
+Assessed the sensitivity of impairment tests to changes in significant assumptions Evaluated the appropriateness of the impairment models used by management and the appropriateness of the discount rates utilised.
+From the aforementioned audit procedures, we found that management's assumptions and estimates are within a reasonable range.
+In addition, we have confirmed the appropriateness of the relevant disclosures in the financial statements with the requirements of relevant accounting standards.